bryanlockwald/Concentration-Camp-Legacy-Effects/README.md

 # Concentration-Camp-Legacy-Effects

-# This repository is a work in progress and all materials and analysis are not yet loaded.
-Please contact Bryan Lockwald @ lockwald@unlv.nevada.edu with questions and requests for inofrmation.
+# This repository is a work in progress, and all materials and analyses have not yet been loaded.
+Please contact Bryan Lockwald at lockwald@unlv.nevada.edu with questions and requests for information.

-# Replication Materials for "Locating the Far Right- A Geospatial Analysis of Support for in the AFD in Germany"
+# Replication Materials for "Locating the Far Right- A Geospatial Analysis of Support for the AFD in Germany"

 ## Authors
 - **Bryan Lockwald**